salesforce/best/docs/content/docs/frontend.md

 Check out the [live demo](#) to see a frontend showing Best's own examples.

 ::: note
-In order for the frontend to work, you need to [configure](#configuring-apidatabase) your `best.config.js` to properly use a hosted api database to store the result summaries.
+In order for the frontend to work you must [configure](#configuring-apidatabase) your `best.config.js` to use a hosted API database to store the result summaries.
 :::

 ## Heroku Installation
-The easiest way to get the frontend up and running is by clicking the button below to create a Heroku deployment that will serve your frontend.
+The easiest way to get the frontend up and running is by clicking the button below to create a Heroku deployment that serve the frontend.

 [![Deploy Best Frontend](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/salesforce/best-heroku-deploy/tree/frontend)

 ## Manual Installation
-If you want to install the frontend yourself, you can do that by creating your own server that will host the frontend.
-We strongly recommend following [this template](https://github.com/salesforce/best-heroku-deploy/tree/frontend) which contains everything you will need to get a frontend up and running.
+You can create your own server to host the frontend.
+It is recommended to follow [this template](https://github.com/salesforce/best-heroku-deploy/tree/frontend) and the steps below.

-However if you want to manage everything yourself, that is also possible if you follow the steps below.

-In order to install the frontend simply add the package:
+Install the frontend by adding its package.
 ```sh
 yarn add @best/frontend
 ```

-The next thing you will need to do is create a file like `serve.js` that actually creates the server:
+Create a file like `serve.js` that creates the HTTP server:
 ```js
 import express from 'express';
 import { Frontend } from '@best/frontend'